 MIA August 6, 1944 at noon

 Assigned to the 5th Air Force, 1st Far East Composite Fighter, Provisional (FEAF (P).
 No known nose art or nickname.
 When lost, engine R-2800-21 serial number 42-125786.
-Weapon serial numbers unknown.
+Armed with eight .50 caliber machine guns makers and serial numbers unknown.

-The next day, 5th Fighter Command was contacted a search party was conducted for Smith without results.
+The next day, 5th Fighter Command was contacted a search was conducted for Smith without results.

 Smith was officially declared dead the day of the mission.
-He is memorialized on the tablets of the missing at Manila American Cemetery.
+He is memorialized at Manila American Cemetery on the tablets of the missing.
 Smith also has a memorial marker in Chattanooga National Cemetery in Chattanooga, TN at plot MA, 23.